 Affiliations and Accolades

 Dr. Fish is a clinical associate professor at Baylor College of Medicine and Weill Cornell Medical College, a member of the American Society of Retina Specialists, a fellow of the American College of Surgeons, and a past President of the Houston Ophthalmological Society.
-At Houston Methodist Hospital, Dr. Fish is one of the longest-tenured retina surgeons on the medical staff and is a physician member of the Center for Performing Arts Medicine (CPAM), lecturing regularly on “Eye Diseases of Visual Artists” and “Blind Musicians.”
+At Houston Methodist Hospital, Dr. Fish is one of the longest-tenured Medical and Surgical Retina Specialists on the medical staff and is a physician member of the Center for Performing Arts Medicine (CPAM), lecturing regularly on “Eye Diseases of Visual Artists” and “Blind Musicians.”
 He is the author of a comprehensive book on the medical, musical, and historical aspects of the latter subject, "The Blind Musician".

 Dr. Fish is fluent in Spanish and enjoys world travel.
 In his spare time, he is an avid photographer, enthusiastic amateur chef, and a very active semi-professional musician.
 He plays drums in the University of Texas Longhorn Alumni Band, two rock and roll bands comprised of doctors, and several jazz bands.